cybersader/awesome-cybersader/📁 05 - Learning, Notes/Cyber Classes/PowerShell for InfoSec/PowerShell for InfoSec.md

 - How do we figure out who can have/needs PowerShell in the org?
 Do we have UEBA (user behavior analytics) - alerting on users trying to run PS who never do?
 - Why aren't we trying out AtomicRedTeam
 - Why don't teams hire at least one internal pentester that can internally "purple team?"
+- Look at how to implement JEA in PowerShell at work
+- Look at how admins do remote administration
+-

 # Resources